Modularize User’s Manual¶

 }

-Note that headers with dependents will be ignored with a warning, as the Clang module mechanism doesn’t support headers the rely on other headers to be included first.
+Note that headers with dependents will be ignored with a warning, as the Clang module mechanism doesn’t support headers that rely on other headers being included first.